jangroth/aws-certification-notes/solutions-architect-professional.md

   * Pricing benefits (Volumes, Storage, Instances)
 * Create account hierachy with *Organizational Units* (OUs)
 * Apply SCPs across the hierachy
+  * Ability to apply an SCP to prevent member accounts from leaving the org
 * Apply Tag Policies across the hierachy

+#### Multi-account strategies
+• Create accounts per department, per cost center, per dev / test / prod, based on regulatory restrictions (using SCP), for better resource isolation (ex: VPC), to have separate per-account service limits, isolated account for logging,
+• Multi account vs one account multi vPC
+• Use tagging standards for billing purposes
+• Enable CloudTrail on all accounts, send logs to central S3 account
+• Send CloudWatch logs to central logging account
+• Establish cross account roles for admin purposes

 <a name="3_5_2"></a>
 ### [↖](#3_5)[↑](#3_5_1_1)[↓](#3_5_3) Service Control Policies (SCP)